Malek6622/web-scrapping/README.md

 # web-scrapping
-Extaracting indicators from a websites.
+Extaracting indicators from a websites and charging them in a dataframe.